breslav/breslav.github.io/content/blog/2025-02-20-vision-2/index.md

 ![BYOL Architecture](/images/byol.png)

-My high level understanding of this model is that it learns that different augmentations of an image don't change the underlying meaning of the image.
+My high level understanding of this model is that like SimCLR it learns that different augmentations of an image don't change the underlying meaning of the image.
 If we learn a good representation for the original dog image then we would expect the two augmentations to be related by a relatively simple function (represented by \(q_{\theta}\)).

-What I found more challenging to wrap my head around is that the target network is based on the online network.
-Initially it may more or less be outputting some random vector which the online network is being trained to match.
-It sort of feels like as the online network gets better at representation it can better learn from the different augmentations to improve more and so you have this positive feedback loop.
+One important difference between BYOL and SimCLR is that BYOL does not make use of any negative examples.
+This is not only an improvement in terms of computation but it also avoids having to worry about some of the nuances of how you pick the best negative examples to use.
+You also don't need to use as large of a batch size which is more important in SimCLR where you do need good negative examples.

+If we think about why negative examples are used in the first place it's to help the learning process by not just saying what should be similar but by also saying what should be disimilar.
+You also prevent the model from just outputting the same vector for every single input since that would be violating the dissimilarity part of the loss.

-Another interesting quirk of this paper is that there is nothing that obviously prevents the networks from learning a trivial solution to the problem like always output the same vector for every image which would guarantee a low loss (this is known as mode collapse).
-The authors say that in practice this problem does not arise.
+This leads to the mystery of this paper which is how the model prevents the networks from learning a trivial solution (known as mode collapse) to the problem given that there are no negative examples being used.
+The authors state that in practice the model does not converge to the trivial solution and so in practice this problem does not arise.

+What I also found a bit challenging to wrap my head around initially is that there are two networks with different parameters but one kind of tracks the other.
+However after reading SimCLR, which I originally read after BYOL, it isn't as weird since SimCLR can be thought of as using the same network twice with the same parameters, this is more of a tweak on that.

 For this paper I once again recommend the commentary from [Yannic Kilcher's](#references) YT Video which helpded my understanding of the paper.

-He also talks about earlier works for self-supervision which relied on using negative samples (e.g augmentations of some object that is different than the input) to help avoid mode collapse and how it's a big deal to not need those negative samples.
+#### DINO